Consumer Warning & Guide · Medicare OTC Benefits

 Some plans limit higher OTC allowances to people with certain health conditions or those enrolled in special needs plans.

-Want to check plans with OTC benefits in your area?
-Lehigh Partners can compare options by ZIP code at no cost to you.
+Want to know what OTC benefits are actually available in your area?
+Lehigh Partners can look up plans by ZIP code at no cost to you — no obligation to enroll.

 How do you get a Medicare OTC card?